8 Best Homeowners Insurance Companies in Missouri of 2023

 - Multi-policy discount when bundling home with auto.

-- If you install fire and burglar alarms, you get a protective device discount.
+- Installing fire and burglar alarms gives you a protective device discount.

 - If you’ve never made a claim, you can get a discount.

-- If you improve your home’s electrical, heating, and cooling systems, you’ll save.
+- You'll save if you improve your home’s electrical, heating, and cooling systems.

-- If you purchased your home within the past year, you get a home purchase discount.
+- You get a home purchase discount if you purchased your home within the past year.

 - If you live in a gated community, or entrance is only available via security guards, you’ll also get a discount.